HangingClowns/ThirdSpace-offsite/README.md

 - Select component to select student or instructor.
 - Input text field for user to enter a room id.
-- Radio button to select either Javascript ES6 or Python.
 - Button that takes the user to the Student Classroom or Instructor Dashboard depending on his/her role.
 - Each classroom should only be able to host a maximum of one student and one instructor at a time.
 - Use form validation to ensure all fields are required, and display an error if a field is missing.